 Of course, there are many ways to streamline hotel maintenance activities.
 These tips, however, are the most reliable for reducing downtime, maintaining quality, and ensuring guests have predictable hotel experiences.
 Once you have your systems in place, it’s time to schedule preventive maintenance for your most critical assets.

 If you want to ensure guests stay comfortable, these are the four areas of hotel maintenance to prioritize on:

 1. HVAC Systems Maintenance

 According to Hotel Online, over 70 percent of hotel guests’ complaints are related to room problems such as malfunctioning HVAC systems.
 Whether it’s in the searing heat of summer or the cold winter, no guest is returning to your hotel if they’re unable to regulate their room temperatures.
 In fact, they’re likely to leave a negative review.
-Therefore, it’s important to regularly inspect the systems and ensure that they’re functional and the air filters are replaced in time.
-Manufacturer recommendations should be followed when performing maintenance on HVAC systems.
+Therefore, regularly inspect the systems and ensure that they’re functional and replace air filters on schedule.
+Follow manufacturer recommendations when performing maintenance on HVAC systems.